uniment/MethodChains.jl/README.md

 ```

 In this case, the return value is a simple tuple `(a,)`.
 Values drop off the right side.

+> Question for the reader: Is dropping the *rightmost* values the preferred behavior?
+Or should we drop the left?

 Values can also be duplicated, starting new chains:
 ```julia